John Isner Climbs Back Into The World Top 10 By Winning Miami Open

-The American now has a greater chance of appearing at the ATP Finals in November at the London O2 Arena, since he must finish in the world’s top seven to guarantee a place.
+John Isner, the American tennis player, has climbed to the World No. 9 spot after a huge win at the Miami Open today.
+Isner now has a greater chance of appearing at the ATP Finals in November at the London O2 Arena, since he must finish in the world’s top seven to guarantee a place.

-Isner came into the Miami Open having only won one ATP tour match in 2018, and he was ranked number 17 in the world.
+Isner came into the Miami Open having only won one ATP tour match in 2018, and he was ranked No. 17 in the world.

-However, despite his poor form leading into the tournament, Isner beat Juan Martin del Potro, Marin Cilic and Chung Hyeong to set up an encounter in the final with world number four Zverev.
-Prior to the final, Zverev had a 3-0 winning record against Isner but the German was seen as a slight underdog by pundits such as Greg Rusedski thanks to the American’s impressive – and unexpected – form in Miami.
+However, despite his poor form leading into the tournament, Isner beat Juan Martin del Potro, Marin Cilic, and Chung Hyeong to set up an encounter in the final with world No. 4 Zverev.
+Prior to the final, Zverev had a 3-0 winning record against Isner, but the German was seen as a slight underdog by pundits such as Greg Rusedski thanks to the American’s impressive, and unexpected, form in Miami.

-After losing the first set in a tie-break, Isner bounced back to win the match 6-7 6-4 6-4.
-Matches at the Miami Open are renowned for their length because of the slow clay court, and the final was no exception because it lasted two hours and 28 minutes.
+After losing the first set in a tie-break, Isner bounced back to win the match 6-7, 6-4, and 6-4.
+Matches at the Miami Open are renowned for their length because of the slow clay court, and the final was no exception, as it lasted two hours and 28 minutes.

 The towering American’s main weapon is his serve and he used it to great effect against Zverev, losing none of the three break points that he faced throughout the match.
-In contrast, Zverev faced 12 break points on his own serve and Isner was able to claim two of them.
+In contrast, Zverev faced 12 break points on his own serve, and Isner was able to claim two of them.
 Isner won the match in fitting fashion with an ace.

 After the match, Isner acknowledged that it was a special moment for him to win the last Miami Open to be held at Crandon Park in Key Biscayne, Florida.
 Next year, the tournament will move to the Hard Rock Stadium in Miami.